-Thus, one of the important terms that we use in this article is aromorphosis.
+Thus, one of the important terms that we use in this article is aro-morphosis.
 The aromorphosis is understood by Russian biologists along the lines suggested by Severtsov (Severtsov A. N. 1939, 1967).
-As any broad biological generalization, the notion of 'aromorphosis' remains a bit vague; it appears difficult to define it in a perfectly rigorous and unequivocal way.
-Initially, aromorphosis was understood as such a direction of evolution, within which the biological success of a group is achieved through morphophysiological progress (Severtsov A. N. 1939, 1967), whereas the 'biological success' of a group can be estimated using such measures as levels of achieved diversity, biomass, and abundance.
-As regards 'morphophysiological progress', Severtsov defined it as the increase in energy of vital functions.
-However, later such an 'energy-centered' approach was criticized as too limited (Tatarinov 1976).
-Shmal'gauzen (1969) emphasized the importance of such a criterion (or symptom) of aromorphosis as the growth of organismal complexity that is tightly connected with the expansion of conditions of existence and increase in their complexity.
+As any broad biological generalization, the notion of 'aro-morphosis' remains a bit vague; it appears difficult to define it in a perfectly rigorous and unequivocal way.
+Initially, aromorphosis was understood as such a direction of evolution, within which the biological flourishing of a group is achieved through morpho-physiological progress (Ibid.), whereas the 'biological flourishing'

+of a group can be estimated using such measures as levels of achieved diversity, biomass, and numbers.
+As regards 'morphophysiological progress', Severtsov assigned this role to the increase in energy of vital functions.
+However, later such an 'energycentered' approach was criticized as too one-sided (Tatarinov 1976).
+Shmal'gauzen (1969) emphasized the importance of such a criterion (or symptom) of aromorphosis as the growth of organization complexity that is tightly connected with the expansion of conditions of existence and increase in their complexity.

-The importance of 'ecological' component of aromorphosis (expansion of adaptive zones and environmental conditions) has been underlined by a number of researchers.
+The importance of 'ecological' component of aromorphosis (expansion of adaptive zones and conditions of existence) has been underlined by a number of researchers.
 As a result a few quite reasonable definitions of the aromorphosis have been proposed, for example:

-1. Aromorphosis is an expansion of living conditions connected with an increase in complexity of organization and vital functions (Shmal'gauzen 1969: 409).
+1. 'Aromorphosis is an expansion of living conditions connected with an increase in complexity of organization and vital functions' (Ibid.).

-2. Aromorphosis is an increase in the organization level that makes it possible for aromorphic organisms to exist in more diverse environments in comparison with their ancestors; this makes it possible for an aromorphic taxon to expand its adaptive zone (Severtsov A. S. 2007: 30-31).
+2. 'Aromorphosis is an increase in the organization level that makes it possible for aromorphic organisms to exist in more diverse environments in comparison with their ancestors; this makes it possible for an aromorphic taxon to expand its adaptive zone' (Severtsov A. S. 2007: 30-31).